 Course Content

 Microbiology is the study of microscopic organisms at the unicellular, multicellular or acellular level.
 The course content includes understanding the basics of disciplines such as virology, mycology, parasitology and bacteriology.
+This course will be based on lectures, readings and discussions.

 Weekly Detailed Course Contents